-Both the government-wide financial statements distinguish functions of the government that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The governmental activities of the District include library services and reserves for future needs of the District.
+Both government-wide financial statements distinguish government functions that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
+The district's governmental activities include library services and reserves for future needs.

-Fund financial statements: A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
+Fund financial statements: A fund is a grouping of related accounts used to maintain control over resources segregated for specific activities or objectives.
 The District, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the District are in one category: governmental funds.
+The district's funds are all in one category: governmental funds.

-Governmental funds: Governmental funds are used to account for essentially the same function reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+Governmental funds: Governmental funds account for essentially the same function reported as governmental activities in the government-wide financial statements.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources and on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.

-Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
+Because the focus of governmental funds is narrower than that of the government-wide financial statements, comparing the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements is useful.
 By doing so, readers may better understand the long-term impact of the District's near-term financing decisions.
 There is a reconciliation to facilitate this comparison between governmental funds and governmental activities included in the basic financial statements.

 The District maintains two individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general and the capital projects fund.
-The capital projects fund accounts for the accumulation of resources for acquisitions of capital assets or construction of major capital projects.
+Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general and the capital projects fund.
+The capital projects fund accounts for the accumulation of resources for acquisitions of capital assets or the construction of major capital projects.

 The District adopts an annual budget for all of its funds.
-Budgetary comparison statements for the major governmental funds have been provided for in the required supplementary information.
-The basic governmental fund financial statements can be found on pages 10 through 12 of this report.
+The required supplementary information provides budgetary comparison statements for the major governmental funds.
+The basic governmental fund financial statements are on pages 10 through 12 of this report.

-Notes to the financial statements: The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
+Notes to the financial statements: The notes provide additional information essential to fully understanding the data provided in the government-wide and fund financial statements.